zaferatakli/CampusProject/README.md

 The project is developed using **Java**, **Selenium WebDriver**, **Cucumber**, **TestNG**, and the **Page Object Model ( POM)** structure.
 User stories, scenarios, and test steps are thoroughly documented.

+Note: This project was completed by a team of 9 interns.
+The project involved working with Agile methodology in a 2-week sprint and complied with all Scrum processes.

 ---